 See the City of Light in the best way possible – from above.
 On this tour to Versailles you'll soar over the Seine, Bois de Boulogne and the incredible palace before landing near Versailles to enjoy a complimentary drink and take photos in front of your helicopter.
 On your return flight to Paris, enjoy bird’s-eye views of Trocadéro, Montparnasse, La Défense and the Eiffel Tower.

 The Louvre is massive, there’s no avoiding that fact, but this tour boils it down to the best bits.
 And you get to jump the line!
 Allow a couple of hours for this excursion around the museum's renowned artworks, accompanied by an informative commentary courtesy of your guide.
 Get up close to the Venus de Milo, the Winged Victory of Samothrace, Géricault’s The Raft of Medusa and of course da Vinci’s Mona Lisa.

 No messing about here; join this walk to see all the best bits of the capital.
 The two-hour tour takes in all the Parisian landmarks, including Notre Dame, the Louvre, Arc de Triomphe and the Eiffel Tower, and is led by a guide who’ll share lots of titbits of information along the way.

 France is famous for many things, but let's be honest: the food is arguably the best.
 If your mouth is watering at the thought of Parisienne cuisine, then you're not alone – and this boulangerie tour is waiting.
-Prepare to have your senses astounded when you enter behind-the-scenes at an authentic Parisian patisserie), you'll be revelling in all of delicious the sights, smells and tastes.
+Prepare to have your senses astounded, because as soon as you enter this behind-the-scenes tour (at an authentic Parisian patisserie), you'll be revelling in all of delicious the sights, smells and tastes.
 Uncover the secrets of French baking, nosey around the kitchens and witness first-hand exactly how those delectable French breads, pastries and cakes are crafted.
 Once you’ve feasted your eyes, you’ll be allowed take home a freshly made croissant and baguette.

 This 90-minute tour takes you out to Bercy in the twelfth arrondisement, where you’ll tour the district’s wine cellars and learn more about its winemaking heritage.
 After all, what's a trip to France without sampling a few glasses of fine vino?